Oase Features Slats

 Oase Solar Heating

 The OASE CLASSIC slats can be delivered in transparent PVC or polycarbonate.
-Due to its unique patented hinge the OASE DELUXE (anti-algae) can only be delivered in polycarbonate.
+Due to its unique hinge the OASE DELUXE (anti-algae) can only be delivered in polycarbonate.

 The sun has a glass house effect on the air in the slats which on their turn warms up the water beneath the cover.
 The black colour on the bottom side of the profile prevents algae growth under the profile.
 Some algae growth is still possible in the hinge of the slats.